A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

 To enhance the sample efficiency of the particle filter and have better coverage on the high-density region of the posterior distribution, we propose to sample new particles based on newly observed data at each time step and mix them with existing particles.
 The rotation and translation invariant point-pair feature proposed in \cite{drostModelGloballyMatch2010} is adopted for this purpose.
 For every two data points, the point-pair feature can be calculated.

 Fig.~\ref{fig:pair_wise_proposal} illustrates the sampling procedure in a simplified 2D case.
 The same procedure holds for the 3D case, with more sophisticated objects.

-For each known object, 200 feature points are sampled using Poisson Disc Sampling \cite{kazhdanScreenedPoissonSurface2013}, resulting in $200*199=39800$ point pairs.
+For each known object, 200 feature points are sampled using Poisson Disk Sampling, resulting in $200*199=39800$ point pairs.
 The point-pair features for point pairs on known models are pre-computed, discretized and stored in a hash table for quick look-up at runtime.
-Each key in the table corresponds to a discretized feature value, and under the key is a list of point pairs on the known models that yield this discretized feature value.
-Each element in the list contains the indices of two points and their corresponding object class.
-Upon a newly obtained contact point, new point-pair features between the new contact point and previous contact points are calculated, discretized, and used to look for point pairs on the known models with the same point-pair features using the hash table.
+Upon a newly obtained contact point, point-pair features between the new contact point and previous contact points are calculated, discretized, and the hash table is used to retrieve corresponding point pairs on known object models with the same point-pair feature values.
 The discretization is done by rounding $||\mathbf{x}_{i,j}||_2$ to the closest one digit decimal and $\theta_{i,j}$ ,$\theta_{i,d}$, $\theta_{j,d}$ to the closest multiple of $12$ degrees.
-Importantly, the resolution of the discretization should be determined by the estimated noise level of the tactile signal, such that matches can be found during runtime.
-In the simulation, the noise level of the signal is known, therefore it can be set directly.
-The look-up table process is used to find possible correspondence point pairs on known object models.
+The more coarse the discretization is, the more forgiving the sampling scheme is, this would propose particles even when larger noise is present, but undermining sampling efficiency.
+The reported discretization resolution is chosen empirically for the (low-noise) simulated experiments.

-With the retrieved indices of points and their classes, their 3D coordinates and normal vectors can be obtained.
-Aligning the resulting model point pairs with newly observed point pairs yields potential combinations of object class and object pose that at least match one existing contact point pair.
-Given an observed point pair and a model point pair with point correspondences, a unique transformation can be derived to align two point pairs.
-For the alignment process, please see \cite{drostModelGloballyMatch2010}.
+Once the correspondences between observed point pairs and model point pairs are found, aligning the model point pairs with newly observed point pairs yields hypotheses of object class and object pose that at least match one observed contact point pair.
+A unique transformation can be derived to align two point pairs except for degenerate bilinear cases.
+For the alignment process, see \cite{drostModelGloballyMatch2010}.

 The look-up table and alignment processes together can be viewed as sampling particles from the mixture of posterior distributions $p(\mathbf{z}|\mathbf{x}_i,\mathbf{n}_i,\mathbf{x}_j,\mathbf{n}_j)$ conditioned on each observed point pair.
-The core idea is that the sampling procedure can concentrate new particles in high probability density regions of the true posterior distribution which the PF aims to approximate.
+This sampling procedure can concentrate new particles in high probability density regions of the true posterior distribution which the PF aims to approximate.
+Note that early ruled out states can be sampled again if they match the new point pairs, which is valuable when trying to find the best prior for an unknown object, since an overall good prior can be pruned out earlier due to mismatch with partial observations.